riser-platform/riser/README.md

     <a href="https://github.com/riser-platform/riser"><img alt="GitHub Actions status" src="https://github.com/riser-platform/riser/workflows/Build/badge.svg"></a>
 </p>

-Riser is an opinionated app platform built on Kubernetes.
+Riser is an opinionated app platform built on [Kubernetes](https://kubernetes.io/) and [KNative](https://knative.dev).
 It provides a radically simplified application deployment and management experience without vendor lock-in.

 [![asciicast](https://asciinema.org/a/277448.svg)](https://asciinema.org/a/277448?autoplay=1&cols=160&rows=40)

 > :warning: This is an experimental project with the goal of improving how we deploy and manage common application workloads.
 You're invited to look around and provide feedback.
-Until there is a stable release it is not advised to use Riser in production as breaking changes may occur frequently and without warning.
+It is not yet advised to use Riser in production.
+Breaking changes may occur frequently and without warning.

 **[Check out the quickstart!](quickstart.md)**